shieldforever/shieldforever.github.io/_pages/about.md

   - /about.html
 ---

-Fangxin Liu is an Assistant Professor at Shanghai Jiao Tong University (SJTU), specializing in neural network acceleration (e.g., neural network compression and SW/HW co-design.), in-memory computing, and brain-inspired neuromorphic computing.

-He obtained his Ph.D.
-Degree in Computer Science and Technology from Shanghai Jiao Tong University in 2023, under the supervision of Prof. Li Jiang.
-You can find more information about Prof. Jiang [here](https://cs.sjtu.edu.cn/~jiangli//).

-The papers and related resources will be shared on my [Github](https://github.com/MXHX7199) in the near future.
+I received the B.S. degree from the College of Intelligence and Computing, Tianjin University in 2022.
+I am chasing my Ph.D. degree in CS. in Shanghai Jiao Tong University Advanced Computer Architecture Laboratory ([ACA Lab](https://acalab.sjtu.edu.cn/CN/)), supervised by Prof. [Li Jiang](https://cs.sjtu.edu.cn/~jiangli//), focusing on the research of in-memory computing, hyperdimensional computing, software-hardware co-design, and neuromorphic computing.

 News
 -----------

-`Jul./21/2022` Our paper "HyperAttack" has been accepted by DAC 2023!
+`Jul./21/2022` Our paper "HyperNode" has been accepted by ICCAD 2023!
+San Francisco Again ^_^!

-`Jul./18/2022` Our paper "ERA-BS" has been accepted by TC 2023!

-`Feb./24/2022` Our paper "HyperAttack" has been accepted by DAC 2023!
+`Feb./24/2022` Our paper "HyperFeel" has been selected by DAC 2023 to present a poster at one of the Work-In-Progress(WIP) sessions.

-`Nov./18/2022` Our paper "SIMSnn" has been accepted by DATE 2023!
+`Feb./14/2022` Our paper "HyperAtack" has been accepted by DAC 2023!

 Research
 -----------